Tom Craddick

-Thomas Russell Craddick (born September 19, 1943) is a Republican member of the Texas House of Representatives representing the 82nd district.
-Craddick was the speaker of the Texas House of Representatives from January 2003 to January 2009.
-He was the first Republican to serve as Speaker since Reconstruction.
+Thomas Russell Craddick Sr. (born September 19, 1943) is an American politician serving as a member of the Texas House of Representatives since 1969.
+A member of the Republican Party, he served as the speaker of the Texas House of Representatives from 2003 to 2009.

 Craddick was first elected in 1968 at the age of twenty-five and, as of 2025, is the longest serving legislator in the history of the Texas House of Representatives and the longest serving incumbent state legislator in the United States.

 On July 1, 2025, Craddick announced he would be running in 2026 for his 30th term.

 Early life and career

-Craddick was born in Beloit, Wisconsin to Russell F. Craddick (1913-1986) and Beatrice (Kowalick) Craddick (1914-2001).
+Craddick was born in Beloit, Wisconsin to Russell F. Craddick (1913-1986) and Beatrice (née Kowalick) Craddick (1914-2001).
 He lived in Beloit until he was nine years old.
 He became an Eagle Scout.
+He had 3 sisters, Betty, Judy, and Bonnie.
+Craddick holds BBA and MBA degrees from the Rawls College of Business at Texas Tech.

 Texas House of Representatives

 While he was a doctoral student at Texas Tech University in Lubbock, Craddick decided to run for the legislature to succeed the incumbent Republican Frank Kell Cahoon of Midland, who was not seeking a third two-year term.
 According to Craddick's official biography, even his father, businessman R.F.
 Craddick (1913–1986), warned him: "Texas is run by Democrats.
 You can't win."
 Although this part of Texas had been trending Republican at the national level for some time (for instance, Midland itself has not voted for a Democratic presidential candidate since 1948), Democrats continued to hold most local offices well into the 1980s.

-He was one of eight Republicans in the chamber at that time.
-His victory came on the same day that Richard M. Nixon was elected as U.S. President.
+He was one of nine Republicans in the chamber at the time of his election, which coincided with Richard Nixon's first presidential win.
+He lived in a house with 7 democrats when he was elected.
+As he was trying to park at the Texas State Capitol, Craddick and his parents had to convince a police officer that Craddick was actually going to be a member of the Texas House and therefore could park in the House member's parking lot.

 In 1975, Craddick was named chairman of the House Natural Resources Committee, the first Republican to have chaired a Texas legislative committee in more than a century.
 At that time in Texas, a legislator did not need to be in the majority party in order to chair a committee.

+In 1989, Craddick authored a measure to urge the US Congress to open oil exploration in the Arctic National Wildlife Refuge.

+In 2009, he was assigned to the Energy Resources and State Affairs committees.